Withholding Taxes: Illinois

 Author: Vicki M. Lambert, The Payroll Advisor

 - Illinois uses a localization test to determine if compensation for work performed is subject to Illinois income tax.
-Under the test, Illinois tax must be withheld under certain conditions.
 Illinois has reciprocal agreements with Iowa, Kentucky, Michigan, and Wisconsin.
 See Withholding on Residents, Nonresidents and Expatriates.

 - Employees must provide their employers with a completed Form IL-W-4, Employee's Illinois Withholding Allowance Certificate, when hired.
 If an employee does not provide the form, the employer must withhold Illinois income tax without allowing for any exemptions.
 See Employee's Withholding Allowance Certificate.